How Checkers Was Solved

 For the two weeks leading up to the event, another world-class player, Don Lafferty, trained with him down in Tallahassee, going over their matches and reviewing positions deep into the night.

-The 1992 games were held at the Park Lane Hotel, which had hosted world chess championships as well as Computer Olympiad that had been Chinook’s public debut two years earlier.
-The room was large and two-stories, with a balcony that overlooked the players and the refrigerator-sized computer that was running Chinook.
+The 1992 games were held at the Park Lane Hotel, which had hosted world chess championships as well as the Computer Olympiad that had been Chinook’s public debut two years earlier.
+The room was large and two-storied, with a balcony that overlooked the players and the refrigerator-sized computer that was running Chinook.

 Schaeffer and Tinsley sat across from each other, and a large screen rendered the movement of the pieces.
-Tinsley drew first blood, besting Chinook in Game five.
-But then in Game eight, Chinook delivered a stunning win; it was Tinsley’s sixth loss in 40 years.
+Tinsley drew first blood, besting Chinook in game five.
+But then in game eight, Chinook delivered a stunning win; it was Tinsley’s sixth loss in 40 years.

 Despite the years of toil and dreams of success, Schaeffer felt sadness in that moment.
-“We’re still members of the human race,” he wrote in his book, “and CHINOOK defeating Tinsley in a single game means that it will only be a matter of time before computers will be supreme in checkers, and eventually in other games like chess.”
+“We’re still members of the human race,” he wrote in his book, “and Chinook defeating Tinsley in a single game means that it will only be a matter of time before computers will be supreme in checkers, and eventually in other games like chess.”
 Schaeffer might have won, but the humans have lost.

 After a series of draws, Chinook won again in game 16.
 No living player had ever defeated Tinsley more than once.
 Incredibly, almost unbelievably, the software was on top.
 They were on the verge of making computing history.